 RST’s last Master Plan was completed in 2009, and the latest Airport Layout Plan (ALP) was approved by the Minnesota DOT (MnDOT) Office of Aeronautics and the Federal Aviation Administration (FAA) in 2012.
 The previous Master Plan proposed a new passenger terminal building be built on the south side of the airport.
 Since completion of the 2009 Master Plan, the Airport has abandoned this concept due to cost, feasibility, access, and environmental impact, and has re-focused its long-term vision on improving its existing terminal and environs to meet its foreseeable needs.

 Passenger and aircraft activity at the Airport declined significantly during and following the great recession, but has since stabilized and seen some activity growth, although not to levels experienced prior to the recession.
 The Airport experiences loss of potential passengers from the region who are using ground shuttles to MSP.
 However, the Airport is recognized as an essential transportation and economic development asset for the region, and the Master Plan will identify strategies for better serving the community well into the future.

 When will the Master Plan be Complete?

-The Master Plan began in mid-January 2018 and is anticipated to take approximately 18 months to complete.
-Once all the work is done and the Master Plan and ALP are submitted to the FAA in the summer of 2019, the Master Plan will be adopted by the City of Rochester (with input from the Airport Company Board and the Airport Commission) and the ALP approved by the FAA.
+The Master Plan began in early 2018 and is anticipated to be completed by the end of 2019.
+Once all the work is done and the Master Plan and ALP are submitted to the FAA, the Master Plan will be adopted by the City of Rochester (with input from the Airport Company Board and the Airport Commission) and the ALP approved by the FAA.
 The timeline below shows the anticipated project schedule with key milestones and opportunities for public input noted.